-Management Outcome Impacts & Risks Avoided

-To ensure that impacts to native faunal species is minimised and/or avoided.
+Management Outcome Impacts & Risks Avoided To ensure that impacts to native faunal species is minimised and/or avoided.
 To minimise the impact to fauna.

-- a.
-Prevent unnecessary mortalities of indigenous fauna. - b.
-Construction vehicles limited to well defined haul roads.
+a.
+Prevent unnecessary mortalities of indigenous fauna.

 Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Ad hoc As required Contractor Continuously Audit Visual / photographic a.
 It is strongly recommended that the Contractor make use of local labour as far as possible for the construction phase of the project.